Building your medical team

 - pathologist: examines the biopsy sample and conducts special tests on cancer tissue to determine the "personality" of the cancer (characteristics such as hormone-receptor status and HER2 status)

-Determining the personality of the recurrent or metastatic breast cancer
+Determining the personality of the metastatic breast cancer

-It may seem logical to assume that recurrent or metastatic breast cancer that has come back after an earlier breast cancer has the same hormone-receptor status and HER2 status as the original cancer.
-Still, research has shown that the "personality" of the recurrent or metastatic cancer may be different than the original cancer.
+It may seem logical to assume that metastatic breast cancer that has come back after an earlier breast cancer has the same hormone-receptor status and HER2 status as the original cancer.
+Still, research has shown that the "personality" of the metastatic cancer may be different than the original cancer.
 For example, the hormone-receptor status may change from hormone-receptor-positive to hormone-receptor-negative or vice versa.
 The HER2 status also may be different than the original breast cancer.
 If either of these factors have changed, they can affect your breast cancer treatment plan.
-You may want to ask your doctor how the hormone-receptor status and HER2 status of the recurrent or metastatic breast cancer was determined.
-You also may want to ask if a biopsy of the recurrent or metastatic cancer should be done.
+You may want to ask your doctor how the hormone-receptor status and HER2 status of the metastatic breast cancer was determined.
+You also may want to ask if a biopsy of the metastatic cancer should be done.

-Research on new treatments for recurrent and metastatic breast cancer is ongoing
+Research on new treatments for metastatic breast cancer is ongoing

-Scientists are continually studying new medicines to treat recurrent and metastatic breast cancer with fewer side effects.
+Scientists are continually studying new medicines to treat metastatic breast cancer with fewer side effects.
 As scientists learn more about how breast cancer genetics affect how the cancer grows and responds to certain treatments, they will be able to more precisely target treatments for specific types of breast cancer or that make the cancer more likely to respond to other treatments.

-If you're being treated for recurrent or metastatic breast cancer, you and your doctor might consider whether participating in a clinical trial makes sense for you.
+If you're being treated for metastatic breast cancer, you and your doctor might consider whether participating in a clinical trial makes sense for you.
 Clinical trials are designed to answer very specific questions about a new treatment approach, so your unique situation will be carefully considered before you're accepted into a clinical trial.
 Besides the benefits you might get from the treatment being studied, being in a clinical trial allows you to help researchers find better breast cancer treatments that may help extend lives in the future.